DigiHzData/DigiHz_EasyTransfer/README.md

 Limits of the Library:Max 254 bytes can be sent / recieved at a time

+The protcol is as follows (Packet Anatomy):
+Header1, Header2, Identifier, RequestAck, SizeofPayload, Payload, Checksum.

 Any questions or issues are most welcome.